But First An Apology

 Unfortunately, our heart’s desire is not to worship and praise Jehovah.
 Oh no!
 Every intention of our heart is pure evil and that’s a frequency we’re tuned into all the time.
 Then a calamity seems headed in our direction – sadly, a lot of the time we don’t even realize it.

 We are so busy doing our own thing that it is an observer who notices the danger headed our way and intervenes on our behalf.
 It is the prayers of this person that prevents the disaster – someone stands in the gap and we are saved.
 But – I’m soapboxing, what’s my point?

-As Christians we need to be prepared to stand in the gap between the wrath of God and our wayward nations.
+As Christians, we need to be prepared to stand in the gap between the wrath of God and our wayward nations.
 Our prayers are capable of averting danger.
-Our prayers are capable of delaying judgement.
+Our prayers are capable of delaying judgment.
 Don’t believe me?
 Check out the story of Abraham and Sodom and Gomorrah in Genesis 18:16-33.